 Understand that all shows have their own set of rules, however EVERY exhibitor must be aware of and follow all of the General Rules as well.

-- There is an entry fee schedule for the 2022 Southeastern Youth Fair.
+- There is an entry fee schedule for the 2023 Southeastern Youth Fair.
 It is posted on our website.
 There is NOT a maximum per exhibitor fee of $30.00 this year.
-Payments may be made by cash or check if entering in paper form, or online by credit card if entering through our online system (checks made payable to the Southeastern Youth Fair).
+Payments must be made online for entry through our online system.
 No persons will be allowed to participate or enter any part of the Southeastern Youth Fair if they have any outstanding monetary obligations from previous Southeastern Youth Fairs.

 - It is understood that all exhibitors entering any of the Southeastern Youth Fair shows and/or contests agree to comply with all General Rules and Regulations, Animal Inspections Rules & Regulations and the IAFE National Code of Show Ring Ethics, as well as the rules governing each individual show and/or contest.
 Let it be known that all those directly associated with the Southeastern Livestock Association/Southeastern Youth Fair, including but not limited to Board Members, Staff, Show Committees, Sponsors, and Volunteers reserve the right to be held harmless and not responsible in any way in case of any damage, fire or accident as to person, lost articles, livestock, etc. entered and/or exhibited or any accidents that might occur to the exhibitor or their family, and/or the general public while visiting on the grounds at any time during the Fair.